kcajheish/django-nginx-uwsgi/README.md

 # Introduction
 It's a django, nginx and uwsgi stack template with Postgres and Redis.
-The whole environment is built in container so you can prototype idea without worrying about dependencies.
+The whole environment is built in container.

 # Prerequisite
 Install docker environment